sainathkistapur/spring-ai-openai/openai.rag.file/README.md

 ```
 **Note:** You can open the company profile PDF file in the resources file and ask question based on the that.
 Response:
-- You will not start getting the information about the dummy company.
+- You will now start getting the information about the dummy company.

 ##### cURL - Scenario 3: Basic prompt with providing the RAG context.
 More detailed question
 ```